nasa/refine/README.md

  - `project-metric.solb` is the output metric in libMeshb format
  - use (sequential only) k-exact Hessian reconstruction with --kexact, otherwise default to L2-projection Hessian reconstruction
+ - max_edge_length is an optional limit on max edge length with an attempt to hold complexity

 See [LoicMarechal/libMeshb](https://github.com/LoicMarechal/libMeshb)
 for details on the libMeshb format.